 On the other hand, air currents are great between your attic and the exterior.
 Good ventilation allows your attic to shed heat by expelling its hot air and bringing in the cooler outdoor air.

 If you notice any ductwork in your attic while you’re up there, you’ll also want to make sure it’s well-sealed and insulated.
 Otherwise, the heat in your attic will be able to creep into the cooled air before it even makes it to the living area of your home.

-If you want help with your attic insulation, contact Stack Heating and Cooling for professional help.
+If you want help with your attic insulation, contact Stack Heating, Cooling, Plumbing and Electric for professional help.
 We’ve been helping the people of the Greater Cleveland area since 1976.

 Our goal is to help educate our customers in Cleveland, Ohio about energy and home comfort issues (specific to HVAC systems).
 For more information about attic insulation and other HVAC topics, download our free Home Comfort Resource guide.

 Image courtesy of Shutterstock